 i Sponsored foreign financial institutions under the Regulations

-The Regulations include provisions regarding sponsored FFIs within each of the broader RDC FFI and CDC FFI categories: the RDC FFI rules provide for 'Sponsored Investment Entities',49 whereas the CDC FFI rules allow for 'Sponsored, Closely Held Investment Vehicles'.50 The rules regarding sponsored investment entities and sponsored, closely held investment vehicles are very similar.
-Only an investment entity that is not a qualified intermediary (QI), withholding partnership (WP) or withholding trust (WT) can be a sponsored entity.51
+The Regulations include provisions regarding sponsored FFIs within each of the broader RDC FFI and CDC FFI categories: the RDC FFI rules provide for 'Sponsored Investment Entities',48 whereas the CDC FFI rules allow for 'Sponsored, Closely Held Investment Vehicles'.49 The rules regarding sponsored investment entities and sponsored, closely held investment vehicles are very similar.
+Only an investment entity that is not a qualified intermediary (QI), withholding partnership (WP) or withholding trust (WT) can be a sponsored entity.50

-The sponsored and sponsoring entity must have an agreement that the sponsoring entity will undertake FATCA obligations on behalf of the sponsored entity.
-Under the provisions for sponsored investment entities and sponsored closely held investment vehicles, the sponsoring entity must 'agree' to undertake these obligations.53 The sponsoring entity must be registered with the IRS as a sponsoring entity.54
+The sponsored and sponsoring entities must have an agreement that the sponsoring entity will undertake FATCA obligations on behalf of the sponsored entity.
+Under the provisions for sponsored investment entities and sponsored closely held investment vehicles, the sponsoring entity must 'agree' to undertake these obligations.52 The sponsoring entity must be registered with the IRS as a sponsoring entity.53

-On 6 January 2017, proposed regulations were introduced that provide verification requirements for a sponsoring entity of a sponsored FFI.
+On 6 January 2017, proposed regulations were introduced which provide verification requirements for a sponsoring entity of a sponsored FFI.
 Under the proposed regulations, a sponsoring entity must maintain a compliance programme to oversee its compliance with respect to each sponsored FFI for purposes of satisfying the deemed compliant status requirements of Section 1.1471-5(f)(1)(i)(F) or (f)(2)(iii) or an applicable Model 2 IGA.
-The deemed-compliant status requirements include the assumption by the sponsoring entity of due diligence, withholding, and reporting obligations on behalf of each sponsored FFI; and compliance with the additional requirements for status as a sponsoring entity, such as registering with the IRS.55
+The deemed-compliant status requirements include the assumption by the sponsoring entity of due diligence, withholding, and reporting obligations on behalf of each sponsored FFI; and compliance with the additional requirements for status as a sponsoring entity, such as registering with the IRS.54 The proposed regulations (with limited revisions) became final on 25 March 2019.55

 ii Sponsored entities under the IGAs